Zellenon/bevy_composable/README.md

 ```

-The [full_collection](bevy_composable/examples/full_collection.rs) example showcases all the different kinds of fields that an asset collection can contain using only derive macro attributes.
+The [example](example) example showcases all the different kinds of fields that an asset collection can contain using only derive macro attributes.

 ## Compatible Bevy versions